Left orderability and taut foliations with orderable cataclysm: Introduction

 \begin{prop} Let $(r_1,\ldots,r_n)$ be a multislope on $\partial N(\gamma)$.
 If $\Delta(r_i,s_i) = 1$ for every $1 \leqslant i \leqslant n$, then the Dehn filling of $M - Int(N(\gamma))$ along $\partial N(\gamma)$ with the multislope $(r_1,\ldots,r_n)$ admits a co-orientable taut foliation with orderable cataclysm, and thus it has left orderable fundamental group. \end{prop}

 \begin{remark}\rm Zung (\hyperref[Zu]{[Zu]}) proves that many $3$-manifolds with co-orientable pseudo-Anosov flows have left orderable fundamental group.
-Given a closed orientable surface $\Sigma$ and a pseudo-Anosov homeomorphism $\phi: \Sigma \to \Sigma$ such that $\phi$ has co-orientable invariant foliations and $\phi$ preserves the co-orientations of these foliations.
-Let $N = \Sigma \times S^{1} / \stackrel{\phi}{\sim}$ and let $X$ be the suspension pseudo-Anosov flow.
+Let $\Sigma$ be a closed orientable surface and $\phi: \Sigma \to \Sigma$ be a pseudo-Anosov homeomorphism.
+Assume that the invariant foliations of $\phi$ are co-orientable and that $\phi$ preserves their co-orientations.
+Let $N = \Sigma \times S^{1} / \stackrel{\phi}{\sim}$ be the mapping torus of $\phi$, and let $X$ be the suspension pseudo-Anosov flow.
 Given a union of closed orbits of $X$ (denoted $\gamma$) and a slope on each component of $\gamma$ such that all these slopes have the same sign, then the Dehn filling (along $\gamma$) with these slopes has left orderable fundamental group.
 In Proposition \ref{Dehn filling}, every $r_i$ can be either positive or negative, so the resulting manifolds in Proposition \ref{Dehn filling} are not all contained in Zung's result. \end{remark}